 Life transitions, like those experienced by David, can be key triggers for loneliness.
 And without the right support, it can transition from a temporary situation to a chronic issue that affects people’s health.

-The Red Cross is launching new services funded by Co-op, which will reach more than 12,000 adults experiencing loneliness and social isolation over the next two years.
+In 2017, the Red Cross will launch new services funded by Co-op to reach more than 12,000 adults experiencing loneliness and social isolation over the next two years.

-And David knows only too well what it means to reach these people.
+And David knows only too well what it means to reach people experiencing loneliness.

 “If someone is lonely, it’s better to catch it early before it develops into something worse like a mental illness,” he said.